Wesleyan-Media-Project/fb_ads_import/README.md

 # Setup

-In order to run the scripts, you will need to create the tables in your instances of MySQL/MariaDB and enter some keyword values.
+## Access Token
 In addition, you MUST have the access token from the [Facebook Graph API Explorer tool](https://developers.facebook.com/tools/explorer).
 Without the token, the code will not work - you will receive API errors.
 The token must be saved in a file named `tokens.txt` and it must be in the working directory used by the script.

 ## R packages